KPCOFGS/Object_Detection/README.md

 ## Acknowledgments

-This code is an improvement based on the codebase from [Dipankar Medhi](https://dipankarmedh1.medium.com/real-time-object-detection-with-yolo-and-webcam-enhancing-your-computer-vision-skills-861b97c78993)
+This repository is an improvement based on the codebase from [Dipankar Medhi](https://dipankarmedh1.medium.com/real-time-object-detection-with-yolo-and-webcam-enhancing-your-computer-vision-skills-861b97c78993)

 ## Features
 * Real-time Object Detection: Process video frames on-the-fly using YOLO models.